 Any MMC can be opened with a minimum $1k deposit, and there are no stated balance cap.
-PenFed calls these Money Market Certificates, but they are essentially CDs.
-All of the above terms except for the 6-, 15- and 18-months are available as IRAs (Traditional, Roth, and CESA) but with rates that are 5 bps lower.
+While PenFed calls these Money Market Certificates, they are essentially CDs.
+All of the above terms, with the exception of the 6-, 15- and 18-months, are available as IRAs (Traditional, Roth, and CESA) but with APYs 5 bps lower.

 PenFed’s Early Withdrawal Penalty (EWP) changed in 2016 and now reads as follows: